Banging pots ‘n pans at midnight.

 No matter what your personal ritual for ringing in the New Year or how you celebrated this time around, I hope it was truly wonderful.

-As you look ahead to all you want to do and be and accomplish in 2018, I hope you’ll make an extra seat at the table for a new partner-in-joy: MONEY.
+As you look ahead to all you want to do and be and accomplish in the new year.
+I hope you’ll make an extra seat at the table for a new partner-in-joy: MONEY.

 Money can be your ally, your playmate, your sparring partner, and your rock-steady support as you live your dreams into reality in the New Year.